Rabina Khan: Early life

 Khan's father worked as a machine operator at Chatham Dockyards in Kent; he returned to Bangladesh to get married.
 Khan was born in Sylhet District, Bangladesh, and moved to England with her mother at the age of three.
 Khan grew up in Rochester, Kent.
-She is the eldest of five siblings, and has one brother and three sisters.
+She is the eldest of five siblings, comprising one brother and three sisters.

-In 1992, at the age of 19, after completing her A-levels, Khan had an arranged marriage with trainee teacher, Aminur Rashid Khan (born 1968), and moved to Tower Hamlets, London.
+In 1992, at the age of 19, after completing her A-levels, Khan had an arranged marriage with trainee teacher Aminur Rashid Khan (born 1968), and moved to Tower Hamlets, London.
 At around the age of 22, Khan began wearing a hijab.

 Community work

 In 1991, Khan's first job was securing work experience placements for secondary school pupils.
-Khan has since worked as a community regeneration worker in the Isle of Dogs, Tower Hamlets in the East End of London.
+Khan has since worked as a community regeneration worker in the Isle of Dogs, Tower Hamlets.
 She has worked for Tower Hamlets Council in the social and education sectors, and for government regeneration initiatives such as Bethnal Green City Challenge managing education and empowerment projects for women and young girls from ethnic minority communities.
 She has also been involved in community initiatives in Tower Hamlets.

 In October 2012, Khan contributed on BBC Radio 4's Four Thought in a discussion about "redefining multiculturalism".